Pennsylvania Department of Corrections

 At most facilities, lockers are available to store items prohibited from visiting rooms.
 Some lockers may require a deposit.

 Cell phones and/or pagers are not permitted inside SCIs.
-All devices must be properly secured inside your locked vehicle.
+All devices must be secured inside your locked vehicle.

 By statute, medical marijuana is not permitted on DOC property.
 Please leave medical marijuana products at home.